Indecomposability for differential algebraic groups: Stabilizers and fields of definition

-But, we know that by McGrail's characterization of forking in partial differential fields \cite{McGrail}. \end{proof}
+But, we know that by the characterization of forking in partial differential fields \cite[see also the discussion in the introduction of this paper]{McGrail}, so the lemma is established. \end{proof}

-\begin{rem} As pointed out to me by W. Sit and P. Cassidy, the difficulty with proving the previous lemma for the Kolchin polynomial itself (instead of the \emph{coarser} differential type and typical differential dimension) is that the Kolchin polynomial is not a differential birational invariant.
-So, in the above lemma, when multiplying by group elements, we may be taking differential rational functions of those elements which might not preserve the Kolchin polynomials.
+\begin{rem} The fact that the Kolchin polynomial is not a differential rational invariant affects all $\Delta$-groups whose differential rational group law is not rational.
+So, for instance, left multiplication might not preserve the Kolchin polynomial of a group element.
 While it is true that differential algebraic groups may be embedded in algebraic groups \cite{PillayDAG}, relieving this potential problem, such an embedding (starting from our given differential algebraic group) need not preserve the Kolchin polynomial.
 One could state the above result with Kolchin polynomials, but only after assuming a specific embedding into an algebraic group.

-Another possible solution would be to use Sit's result \cite{SitWell} on the well-ordering of Kolchin polynomials to state everything in terms of the minimal Kolchin polynomial associated with a differential field extension. \end{rem}
+Alternatively, a result of \cite{SitWell} shows that the Kolchin polynomials are well-ordered by eventual domination.
+For a given differential algebraic group, one could consider the set of Kolchin polynomials of groups isomorphic to $G.$ Selecting the minimal Kolchin polynomial from this set would give every differential algebraic group a canonical polynomial.
+Analysis of this polynomial from a model theoretic perspective seems might be possible since it is an invariant of a tuple up to interdefinability.
+We avoid both this approach and the one mentioned in the previous paragraph, because our results usually only require analysis of the differential type and typical differential dimension; when lower degree terms of the Kolchin polynomial are considered, more care is required (as the reader will see later in this section). \end{rem}

-The following lemma has undoubtedly appeared in various places (though, to the author's knowledge, not precisely in this form).
-For instance, \cite{BenoistFrench} proves this in the case of ordinary differential fields.
-The proof in the partial case is not any harder, but we include it for convenience.
+The following lemma has been stated before \cite{PillayDAG} \cite{BenoistFrench} (though, to the author's knowledge, not precisely in this form).
+For instance, the proof in \cite{BenoistFrench} is for the case groups definable in ordinary differential fields.
+The proof in the partial differential version is not any harder, but we include it for convenience.